 Bring the mixture to a boil over medium-high heat, stirring frequently.
 Let the mixture boil for 1 minute and take it off the stove.
 Allow the sugar glaze to cool until you’re ready to brush it onto the mallorcas.

-After the rolls are baked, remove them from the oven and allow them to cool for 15-20 minutes.
+After you bake the rolls, take them from the oven and allow them to cool for 15-20 minutes.

 Brush one or two layers of the sugar glaze onto the rolls.
 Let your sweet-tooth determine if you want to go a third round or not.